poornalayam/poornalayam-web-hugo/content/home/swamijis-message.md

 A moderately evolved seeker, can progress further by listening to the classes that introduce the subject matter of Vedanta.
 'Introduction to Vedanta' and 'Tattva Bodha', an introductory Vedantic Text, will familiarise us with important Sanskrit terms used in the Upanishads and other Vedantic Texts, which have a unique meaning in the context of Vedanta.
 Some of the talks classified under Vedantic Texts, like Sadhana Panchakam, Jiva Yatra and Viveka Chudamani, will also be of help to a seeker at this stage.

 One can then move on to a study of the Bhagavad Gita, to gain a comprehensive understanding of Vedanta.
 Bhagavad Gita gives the essence of the entire Veda and educates us on ethics and reality through Lord Krishna's teachings to Arjuna.
 One may take to an elaborate study of the Gita and listen to all the 322 classes of the Bhagavad Gita.
 Thus, one can gain an exhaustive knowledge of the Gita.
 Alternately, one may begin by listening to the 'Essence of Gita' classes and gain a precise understanding of the Gita, before embarking on an elaborate study.
-The Gist of Gita is a recording of ongoing classes that are conducted every year at Erode.
+The Gist of Gita is a recording of classes that were conducted yearly at Erode.

 After studying the Bhagavad Gita and a few Vedantic texts, a seeker is qualified to study the Upanishads.
 One may begin the study of the Upanishads starting from the Mundaka Upanishad, followed by Kena Upanishad, Katha Upanishad, and so on, in the order in which they have been presented under the Upanishad section.